The Ronald Reagan Presidential Library

 During our trip to California, my Mom and I made a spur of the moment stop at The Ronald Reagan Presidential Library.
 Unfortunately, we only had about half an hour to go through the museum, but I could have spent all day walking around.
 I am incredibly grateful for having the chance to visit this beautiful Presidential Library.

-The museum is open from 10-5 every day, except Thanksgiving, Christmas, and New Years Day.
+The museum is open from 10-5 every day (except Thanksgiving, Christmas, and New Years Day).
 Admission is as follows: $29 General, $26 Senior (ages 62+), $19 Youth (11-17), $16 Child (3-10), and children ages 2 and younger can access the museum at no charge.
-Parking at the Library is free and it fills up almost entirely at opening.
+Parking at the Library is free.

-If you ever find yourself in the Simi Valley area, do yourself a favor and stop at the Ronald Reagan Presidential Library.
+If you find yourself in the Simi Valley area, do yourself a favor and stop at the Ronald Reagan Presidential Library.
 With tons of history in one museum, it is something that you do not want to miss.
 Plus, you may learn a thing or two about President Reagan in the process.

-Check out our other California posts:
+Check out some of our other California posts: